Eating through Asheville

 Now on to the food!
 We were hungry so we stopped for a snack downtown Saluda.
 Having our dog with us we couldn’t sit inside anywhere so I ran into the Wildflour bakery and grabbed some cheddar and sausage scones for us to munch on.
 They were fluffy and delicious, and the bakery smelled amazing!
 They have a weekly pizza night that sounded wonderful too.

 Next, we headed north to Sierra Nevada.
 The brewery is massive and the attention to detail throughout the grounds is really impeccable.
 We sat on the patio and tried a couple of beers that were only available at the brewery, rather than something that could be purchased anywhere.
 We enjoyed some chilled pimento cheese with grilled bread from the patio menu.
 I was disappointed we couldn’t order food from inside since we had our dog with us.
 The pimento cheese was good but the bread was nothing special, we would have liked a better vehicle to get the cheese into our mouths!
 The patio at Sierra Nevada is great though, they have a lovely garden, view of a huge stage for live shows, corn hole, and a play area for kids.
+We are now looking into getting a 2 seater patio set for our own garden so we can try to recreate it at home.
 We had visited only once before when the brewery first opened and the outdoor space wasn’t finished yet so we enjoyed sitting outside and chatting with a couple visiting from Chicago.

 Happy and full we headed just a bit further north to the campground at Lake Powhatan near the NC Arboretum.
 We checked in and headed to our tent site where it rained for much of the evening.
 We still had fun.
 Finding time between rain showers to grill hot dogs and corn, to go with our carrots and watermelon.
 We even ate s’mores quickly with a towel over our heads.
 We weren’t going to let a little rain ruin our s’mores!